Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

-of $l\in\Setnum{Z}_{\ge 1}$ structural tensors $\tens{M}{n_\mu}_\mu\in\ts{n_\mu}{}$ to obtain scalar-valued isotropic tensor functions.
-The structural tensors are related to the reference configuration $\Set B_0$ and describe the material's underlying symmetry.\footnote{As is common practice, we define the push-forward of the structural tensors onto the current configuration $\Set{B}_\tau$ using the rotational part $\te R\in\Group{SO}(3)$ of $\te F = \te R \cdot \te U$, i.e., by $\te R \star \tens{M}{n_\mu}_\mu$.
+of $l\in\Setnum{Z}_{\ge 1}$ structural tensors $\tens{M}{n_\mu}_\mu\in\ts{n_\mu}{}$, $\mu \in\{1,\ldots,l\}$, to obtain scalar-valued isotropic tensor functions.
+The structural tensors are Lagrangian tensors, i.e., attached to the reference configuration $\Set B_0$, and defined such that they describe the material's underlying symmetry.
+For a given material, structural tensors are constant, that is, they are independent of motion and time. \footnote{As is common practice, we can define the push-forward of the structural tensors to the current configuration $\Set{B}_\tau$ using the rotational part $\te R\in\Group{SO}(3)$ of $\te F = \te R \cdot \te U$, i.e., by $\te R \star \tens{M}{n_\mu}_\mu$.
 This can be understood to mean that only the change in orientation during the transformation plays a role.
 With this choice of the push-forward, norms of structural tensors or (generalized) traces of structural tensors of even degree also remain constant.
+Thus, the push-forward of the structural tensors, different from the original Lagrangian structural tensors, are not independent of motion.
 However, the push-forward operation is usually not necessary, since the constitutive equations are typically formulated with $\te{C}$, which is related to the reference.}

 \paragraph{Invariance of structural tensors} Let us now consider how the structural tensors behave under orthogonal transformations.
 Since they describe the underlying material symmetry in the reference configuration $\Set{B}_0$, this can be interpreted as a rotation of $\Set{B}_0$.